dparo/intune-fedora/README.md

 * Check the JVM/JRE used in the following files, that use a `$JAVA_HOME` pointing to an actual existing JDK:
   * `/usr/lib/systemd/system/microsoft-identity-device-broker.service`
   * `/usr/lib/systemd/user/microsoft-identity-broker.service`
+* If having trouble with endpoints / logins from `intune-portal`, then run the provided `clear-cache.sh` script

 # Additional Resources
 - [](https://github.com/recolic/microsoft-intune-archlinux/issues/8)